-- The employees’ voice: Now, in 2021, it’s the employees’ time to shine.
+- The employees’ voice.
+Now, it’s the employees’ time to shine.
 Culture has always been inseparable from employees, but now they know it.
 They want a say in company strategy and they want to see how company values can evolve along with employee priorities.

 The key is to keep listening

-If 2020 taught us anything, it’s that we need to keep listening to each other.
+If the last few years have taught us anything, it’s that we need to keep listening to each other.
 When both employers and employees have a willingness to listen—and really hear each other—companies (and their cultures) will soar.

-At Salo, we empower people and companies to do purposeful work by matching senior HR, finance, and accounting experts with organizations that need their help (on a contingent, project, or permanent basis).
-Contact us to learn more.
+At Salo, we empower people and companies to do purposeful work by matching senior HR, finance, and accounting experts with organizations that need their help.
+Connect with us today to learn more.